 - Achy muscle rub: Mix eucalyptus, wintergreen and cypress oils with an unscented lotion or coconut oil and apply to muscles.

-- Allergy fighter: Rub frankincense and lavender essential oils on your palms and inhale deeply to relieve itchy eyes and throat.
+- Allergy fighter: Rub frankincense and lavender oils on your palms and inhale deeply to relieve itchy eyes and throat.

 - Anxiety reducer: Diffuse lavender essential oil around your home to reduce feelings of stress and tension.

 - Arthritis reliever: Mix two drops of wintergreen, cypress and lemongrass oils into an unscented lotion.
 Massage into affected areas.

 - Asthma remedy: Make a homemade vapor rub by combining eucalyptus, peppermint and coconut oil.
 Rub on your chest and neck.